GamesDean/EasyForecastOss/coding_standards.md

   - [Functional C#: Handling failures, input errors (Article By Vladimir Khorikov)]
   - [Functional C#: Primitive obsession]

-Don't write string/num literals in the code, but use class parameters/data structures/constants.
+Don't write string/num literals in the code, but use struct/class parameters/data structures/constants.

 Null:
   - never return Null; return an empty collecition or an empty array if needed, or a compound object (see above)